 This 3D printer is completely disassembled.
 So, don’t expect a printer that works straight out of the box.
 It took me almost 7 hours to assemble this, but I’ve heard from others that it took them 12 to 15 hours.
 Yes, it’s not easy!

 I suggest that you take your time when assembling this machine.
 Later on, you will thank yourself because the setup of your printer will affect its accuracy and quality.
 The good thing about Tevo Tarantula is that there are video tutorials you can follow.
 But it’s accompanying manual isn’t that helpful.

-There’s also an active community who are very supportive of this brand.
+There’s also an active community that is very supportive of this brand.
 If you have questions about the printer, just ask and you will likely receive a reply from someone who already went through the same issue.